-The Road to Zero Experience Space includes 15 interactives that bring to life the 'Safe System' approach.
+The Road to Zero Experience Space includes 15 interactives that bring to life the Safe System approach that has been adopted in Victoria (and Sweden).

-Safer Roads: Improvements to infrastructure are ongoing because roads and roadsides play a vital part in helping to reduce the severity of a crash or prevent crashes from occurring in the first place.
+Safe Roads: Improvements to infrastructure are ongoing because roads and roadsides play a vital part in helping to reduce the severity of a crash or prevent crashes from occurring in the first place.

-Safer People: A safe road network is a shared responsibility in which all of us play an important part.
+Safe People: A safe road network is a shared responsibility in which all of us play an important part.
 By acting in a safe manner we can protect ourselves and those around us, helping Victoria to move towards zero deaths and serious injuries on our roads.

-Safer Speeds: When speed limits are set appropriately and drivers stick to those limits, the effectiveness of safety initiatives implemented on our roads can be enhanced.
+Safe Speeds: When speed limits are set appropriately and drivers stick to those limits, the effectiveness of safety initiatives implemented on our roads can be enhanced.

-Safer Vehicles: Improving how well a vehicle protects people in a crash, or how well it can avoid a crash in the first place, can help to reduce trauma.
+Safe Vehicles: Improving how well a vehicle protects people in a crash, or how well it can avoid a crash in the first place, can help to reduce injuries and fatalities.
 In fact, if everybody upgraded their vehicle to the safest in its class, road trauma would drop by a third.